zach-sb/esphome_grocy_barcode_scanner/readme.md

 ### ESPHome
 Create a new device in ESPHome, and use the code in `barcode-scanner.yaml`.
 In particular, pay attention to the substitutions section at the top, and update as needed.
 If you use a different ESP board, you may want to use different pins.

 Also change the HA Sensors section as you see fit.
-If you don't use the grocy interation here, you shouldn't need it at all.
+If you don't use the grocy integration here, you shouldn't need it at all.

 ```yaml
 substitutions: